 All went well until the Great Depression.
-After the 1929 stock market crash, investors switched to forex trading and commodities.
+After the 1929 stock market crash, investors switched to commodities trading.
 It drove up the price of gold, resulting in people redeeming their dollars for gold.
 The Federal Reserve made things worse by defending the nation's gold reserve by raising interest rates.
-It's no wonder that countries were ready to abandon a pure gold standard.

-The Bretton Woods system gave nations more flexibility than a strict adherence to the gold standard, but less volatility than no standard at all.
-A member country still retained the ability to alter its currency's value if needed to correct a "fundamental disequilibrium" in its current account balance.
+The Bretton Woods system gave nations more flexibility than strict adherence to the gold standard.
+It also provided less volatility than a currency system with no standard at all.
+A member country still retained the ability to alter its currency's value, if needed, to correct a "fundamental disequilibrium" in its current account balance.

 Role of the IMF and World Bank

-The Bretton Woods countries decided against giving the IMF the power of a global central bank, to print money as needed.
+The Bretton Woods countries decided against giving the IMF the power of a global central bank.
 Instead, they agreed to contribute to a fixed pool of national currencies and gold to be held by the IMF.
-Each member of the Bretton Woods system was then entitled to borrow what it needed, within the limits of its contributions.
+Each member country of the Bretton Woods system was then entitled to borrow what it needed, within the limits of its contributions.
 The IMF was also responsible for enforcing the Bretton Woods agreement.

-The World Bank, despite its name, was not the world's central bank.
+The World Bank, despite its name, was not (and isn't) the world's central bank.
 At the time of the Bretton Woods agreement, the World Bank was set up to lend to the European countries devastated by World War II.
-Now the purpose of the World Bank is to loan money to economic development projects in emerging market countries.
+The purpose of the World Bank changed to loaning money to economic development projects in emerging market countries.

 The Collapse of the Bretton Woods System